Northeast Georgia

 Northeast Georgia is a region of Georgia in the United States.
 The northern part is also in the North Georgia mountains or Georgia mountain region, while the southern part (east of metro Atlanta) is still hilly but much flatter in topography.
 Northeast Georgia is also served by the Asheville/Spartanburg/Greenville/Anderson market (Western North Carolina and Upstate South Carolina).

 The mountains in this region are in the Blue Ridge mountain chain that ends in Georgia.
-At over 1 billion years of age, the Blue Ridge mountains are among the oldest mountains in the United States and sometimes mistaken to be the oldest mountains in the world (they are only about one third of the age of South Africa's 3.6 billion year old Barberton greenstone belt.).
+At over 1 billion years of age, the Blue Ridge mountains are among the oldest mountains in the United States and sometimes mistaken to be the oldest mountains in the world (they are only about one third of the age of South Africa's 3.6 billion year old Barberton greenstone belt).
 The mountains in this region are also a part of the vast system of North American mountains known as the Appalachian Mountains that spans most of the United States longitudally along the eastern areas of the nation and terminates in Alabama.

 The region is known for its ruggedness and scenery.
-The Cherokee who lived in these mountains called them ᏌᏆᎾᎦ/Sah-ka-na'-ga - "Blue Smoke Mountains".
+The Cherokee who lived in these mountains called them ᏌᏆᎾᎦ (modern orthography: Saquanaga)/Sah-ka-na'-ga - "Blue Smoke Mountains".
 Large portions of the North Georgia mountains are included in the more than 750000 acre that comprise the Chattahoochee National Forest.